nwithan8/dizqueTV-scripts/README.md

 # Script descriptions
-- ``channel_builder.py``: Search for Plex items in multiple ways, and add the result to a dizqueTV channel.
 - ``channel_to_playlist.py``: Copy all items from a dizqueTV channel to a Plex playlist (make a new playlist if one doesn't exist).
 - ``playlist_to_channel.py``: Copy all items from a Plex playlist to an existing dizqueTV channel.
 - ``collection_to_channel.py``: Copy all items from a Plex collection to an existing dizqueTV channel.